Johnny On the Spot Blog: Archive for the ‘Indoor Air Quality’ Category

 Friday, September 1st, 2017

 Ever walked into the store to purchase an air filter only to find shelves upon shelves of them and not know which one to choose?
 It’s a common dilemma most homeowners face.
 In cases like these, it’s easy to go for the cheapest but you might not be getting the best one for you.
-It’s a simple task that, when done with lack of information and thought, could easily have long-term impacts on health, equipment lifespan and total expenses.
+It’s a simple task that, when done with lack of information and thought, could easily have serious effects on indoor air.

 The Minimum Efficiency Reporting Value ranks air filters according to how well they do their job at preventing air particles from entering your home and spreading around.
 It’s a scale of 1 to 20 with 1 as the lowest and 20 as the highest.
 While it sounds like getting the filter with the highest rating would be the smartest thing to do, not all HVAC systems were designed to carry powerful filters.
 Check if your HVAC fan can handle at least a MERV 16 filter.
 You can easily find this information in the manual but if you no longer have it, or the manual doesn’t state it, you can do a simple experiment.